-- 1. This report is the fifth monthly report, focusing on the AFM Determination issued of \$230.08 million for the period from 1 August 2020 to 28 August 2020 out of the available \$39.9085 billion for the financial year 2020-21.
-Figure 1 provides a summary of the AFM carried forward to 2020-21, including the appropriations that expired at 30 June 2020, while Figure 2 provides a summary of entities that received AFM Determinations during 2019-20 and 2020-21 (to 28 August 2020). - 2.
+- 1. This report is the sixth monthly review of the Advance to the Finance Minister (AFM) covering the period from 29 August 2020 to 25 September 2020. - 2.
 The objective of these reviews is to provide Parliament with timely assurance on the AFM made under the Government's stimulus package response to COVID-19 of \$42.975 billion.
-The first three monthly limited assurance reviews of the AFM relating to the 2019-20 financial year were tabled in Parliament for the seven Determinations totalling \$1.974 billion issued during that period.
-The fourth monthly limited assurance review of the AFM relates to the 2020-21 financial year and was tabled in Parliament on 13 August 2020.
+The first three monthly limited assurance reviews of the AFM1 relating to the 2019-20 financial year were tabled in Parliament for the seven Determinations totalling \$1.974 billion issued during that period.
+The fourth and fifth monthly limited assurance reviews of the AFM2 relate to the 2020-21 financial year.